RafaelEstevamReis/Simple.BotUtils/README.md

 # Simple.BotUtils

-Some Bots Utilities containing common features such as Dependency Injection, Job Scheduler, MemoryCache and Argument Parser

-Lightweight, simple, compatible, and depends only Newtonsoft.Json.

-Works for small projects in any platform (see compatibility list)
+A lightweight, user-friendly toolkit designed for building bots with essential features like Dependency Injection, Job Scheduler, Memory Cache, and Command-Line Parsing.Clear, highly compatible, and relies only on Newtonsoft.Json.Perfect for small-scale projects on any platform, from modern x64 systems to older hardware like Raspberry 3 (see compatibility list).

 ## Compatibility List: